BookStackApp/website/content/docs/admin/hacking-bookstack.md

 _**Note: The files that can be override using the theme system are not deemed to be stable.
 BookStack core files may change on any release causing changes in behaviour to your overrides.
 Theme overrides are not officially supported in any way.**_

+You can find examples visual theme system customizations on the [hacks part of this site](/hacks/).

 ---